 We also have the opportunity to meet local Nubian women in their home, where they make traditional caps and baskets.

 Our final visit is to Alexandria, an important metropolis since antiquity founded by Alexander the Great.
 It is a very pleasant coastal city reflecting on the Edwardian Age with excellent museums and an outstanding new library that has already achieved worldwide acclaim.

 Then return to Cairo, and home.

 Dates and costs

 Arriving into Cairo you will be met and transferred to our hotel.
 This afternoon we begin with the first of many highlights – viewing the Pyramids and Sphinx.
-Welcome get-together lunch.
+Welcome get-together and briefing.
 (L)

 Over the next days we intersperse ancient sites – mosques, pyramids, and tombs with museums, the fascinating Old Quarter, weaving centres and more.

 The ruins of Memphis and nearby Sakkara and the Step Pyramid, Heb Sed court and some of the magnificent Old Kingdom tombs.